simpx/simpy/docs/examples/index.rst

 All theory is grey.
 In this section, we present various practical examples that demonstrate how to uses SimPy's features.

-Here's a list of examples grouped by features they demonstrate.
+Here is a list of examples grouped by the features they demonstrate.

 Condition events
 ================